LaurinBGerhardt/Bachelor-Thesis/README.md

 # Bachelor-Thesis
 ## Fake News Detection and Analysis in German

-This Bachelor thesis aims for these two goals:
+What this thesis aims for:
-1. Analysis of the Linguistic Makeup of German Fake News Using the Python3 Libraries Pandas and spaCy
+1. Analysis of the Linguistic Makeup of German Fake News (using the Python3 Libraries Pandas and spaCy)
-2. Assessing the Performance of Off-The-Shelf Classification Algorithms Regarding the Differentiation of Fake News and Legitimate News using scikit-learn
+2. Assessing the Performance of Off-The-Shelf Classification Algorithms Regarding the Differentiation of Fake News and Legitimate News (using scikit-learn)

 The first goal concerns the files crawl_articles.py, get_URLs_GermanFakeNC.py, and (most importantly) spacy_analysis.ipynb.
 The second goal concerns only the file prediciton.ipynb.